 - per hour

-- per usage
+- per second

 - No long-term commitments

-- Suitable for short-term or unpredictable workloads
+- Suitable for short-term, spiky, or unpredictable workloads

 Amazon RDS Reserved Instances

-- DB instance reservation term
+- term

 - 1 year or 3 years

-- Payment options
+- payment options

-- No Upfront / Partial Upfront / All Upfront
+- No Upfront, Partial Upfront, All Upfront

-- 1-year or 3-year term
+- 1-year or 3-year commitment

 - Best for steady-state workloads